dhilowitz/GridInstrument/README.md

 Here's a quick [video demo](https://youtu.be/JJA2fm-2NVg).

-At it's core, grid_instrument is a library that allows you to display a scale grid on your Novation Launchpad.
+At it's core, **GridInstrument** is a library that allows you to display a scale grid on your Novation Launchpad.
 It functions very similarly to the scale mode on Henri David's _fantastic_  [Launchpad95](http://motscousus.com/stuff/2011-07_Novation_Launchpad_Ableton_Live_Scripts/) scripts for Ableton Live, and also similarly to the [scale mode](https://global.novationmusic.com/launchpad-pro-scale-mode) on a Launchpad Pro.

 Features: